Cuneane: Molecular geometry

 The carbon atoms in the cuneane molecule form a hexahedron with point group C2v.

-The cuneane molecule has three groups of equivalent carbon atoms (A, B, C), which have also been confirmed by NMR.
+The cuneane molecule has three kinds of equivalent carbon atoms (A, B, C), which have also been confirmed by NMR.
 The molecular graph of the carbon skeleton of cuneane is a regular graph with non-equivalent groups of vertices, and so it is a very important test object for different algorithms of mathematical chemistry.

 Derivatives

 Some cuneane derivatives have liquid crystal properties.